 This could lead you into personal-pain question territory (which we’ll explore more below), as the implication might be that the prospect will find it difficult to succeed at their job.
 They might fail to attain a personal bonus if they fail to hit KPIs, they might look bad in front of their boss...they could even be out of a job.

-Open-ended personal-pain related questions help you establish trust and empathy with the client.
+Open-ended personal-pain related questions help you establish trust and empathy with the potential customer.
 Their responses will help you build the case for your solution to their problems.

 If you’re speaking with a prospect you’ve been in touch with in the past, make sure to show you’ve been paying attention and that you are invested in building a relationship.
 This is also a good question to ask via email when picking up with a prospect after communication has gone cold.